Ketryx Documentation

 3.10.
 Activity 10: Release approval

-Once all design controls, dependencies, test executions, test plan, traceability matrix, release documents and optionally milestones are in a controlled state and fully approved by the relevant approval groups, the version is finally approved for release.
+Once all design controls, dependencies, test executions, test plan, traceability matrix, release documents and optionally milestones are in a controlled state and fully approved by the relevant approval steps, the version is finally approved for release.

 There shall be a release meeting with the relevant stakeholders to sign off on the release and the specific release plan for the released version and its production push.